 DFB (German FA) President Niersbach addressed the allegations made in the latest edition of the German newsmagazine "Spiegel," in a statement to journalists at the press conference at the official opening of the museum in Dortmund.

-no votes were bought," Niersbach said at the start of the media event.
+"There were no slush funds, no votes were bought," Niersbach said at the start of the media event.

 "We will refute the 'Spiegel' claims and take legal action against them," he added.

 Nierbach also reiterated that an internal DFB investigation was looking into whether a payment of 6.7 million euros ($7.6 million) made by the German FA to FIFA for a cultural program had been used as intended.

 According to the "Spiegel" report, the late CEO of German sports equipment company Adidas, Robert Louis Dreyfus, loaned the committee in charge of Germany's bid to host the 2006 World Cup the funds to pay bribes to FIFA officials to help land the tournament.